ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 	.catch( ... );
 ```

-You can also add one of the font features to your plugin list and the toolbar configuration:
+You can also add just one or a selected few of the font features to your plugin list and the toolbar configuration:

 ```js
 import FontFamily from '@ckeditor/ckeditor5-font/src/fontfamily';